 \subsection{Placement experiment}

 We show further results from the placement experiment against LayoutVLM. \cref{fig:evolution_waiting_room} shows the evolution of prompting the model with additional objects and constraints.
 This prompt in particular is testing the model on consistency with prompted multiple times with the same layout constraints.
 It also tests the ability of making order in the layout where required, as with the chairs, that are to be placed in a row. \cref{fig:evolution_chemistry} shows another example of such an experiment.
 This scene tests the overall flexibility of the model in terms of object transformations, specifically rotations, testing the ability to rotate objects precisely as requested.
 LRMs have the ability to do math when reasoning, allowing them to calculate correct rotations when necessary.
-The whiteboard rotated exactly as the prompt requested, demonstrates this.
-Additionally, these tests examine the following: (1) Can the model notice when an object is initially not correctly aligned, and (2) Can the model then rotate objects around all necessary axes to rectify this misalignment.
+The whiteboard, which is rotated exactly as the prompt requested, demonstrates this behavior.
+Additionally, these tests examine the following: (1) Can the model notice when an object is initially not correctly aligned, and (2) can the model then rotate objects around all necessary axes to rectify this misalignment.
 The correctly placed and rotated \textit{periodic table of elements} object demonstrates this ability of Reason-3D.
-See \cref{fig:evolution_chemistry,fig:evolution_waiting_room} for additional examples for the placement ablation between LayoutVLM and Reason-3D.